Tesla sub panel

 Usually, additional:

-- The length that the wire (distance from an electric panel to the installation site)
+- The length that the wire runs (distance from an electric panel to the site of installation)

 - Sub-panels that are additional